What to Say to Someone Who’s Dying

 This debut collection of tightly written prose weaves together themes of loss and family as well as the hope peculiar to youth.
 In this slender volume, author Chanel Earl presents five stories of acceptance and resolve that ask questions about love and the beauty of life, while exploring the many faces of grief: the grief of children, parents, those set to die and those left behind.

 Five stories, five times.
 This charity anthology contains five science fiction and fantasy themes that are each explored five times by five different authors.
-Twenty-five great authors demonstrating just how varied and interesting SF&F can be. and how each author’s style and approach make all the difference.
+Twenty-five great authors demonstrate just how varied and interesting SF&F can be, and how each author’s style and approach make all the difference.

 Starward Tales II